-As of December 31, 2022, we had available federal and state net operating loss carryforwards, or NOLs, of approximately \$390.3 million and \$192.4 million, respectively. \$369.4 million of our federal NOLs were generated in taxable years beginning after December 31, 2017 and can be carried forward indefinitely, but may only be used to offset up to 80% of our taxable income in future periods.
-This limitation may require us to pay U.S. federal income taxes in future years despite generating federal NOLs in prior years.
-Our federal NOLs generated in tax years beginning prior to January 1, 2018 are not subject to this limitation, but are only permitted to be carried forward for 20 taxable years under applicable U.S. federal tax law, and will start to expire in 2033 if not utilized.
+As of December 31, 2023, we had U.S. federal and state net operating loss, or NOL, carryforwards of approximately \$396.1 million and \$193.0 million, respectively. \$375.2 million of our U.S. federal NOLs were generated in taxable years beginning after December 31, 2017 and some can be carried forward indefinitely, but may only be used to offset up to 80% of our taxable income in future periods.
+This limitation may require us to pay U.S. federal income taxes in future years despite generating U.S. federal NOLs in prior years.
+Our U.S. federal NOLs generated in tax years beginning prior to January 1, 2018 are not subject to this limitation, but are only permitted to be carried forward for 20 taxable years under applicable U.S. federal tax law, and will start to expire in 2033 if not utilized.
 Our state NOLs begin to expire in 2033.

-In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change" (generally defined as a cumulative change in its ownership by one or more "5-percent shareholders" that exceeds 50 percentage points over a rolling three-year period), the corporation's ability to use its pre-ownership change federal NOLs and certain other pre-change tax attributes to offset its post-change taxable income and income tax liabilities may be limited.
+In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, if a corporation undergoes an "ownership change" (generally defined as a cumulative change in its ownership by one or more "5-percent shareholders" that exceeds 50 percentage points over a rolling three-year period), the corporation's ability to use its pre-ownership change federal NOLs and certain other pre-change tax attributes, including tax credits, to offset its post-change taxable income and income tax liabilities may be limited.
 Similar rules may apply under state tax laws.
 We may have experienced such ownership changes in the past and we may experience ownership changes in the future as a result of shifts in our stock ownership, some of which are outside our control.
-We have not conducted any studies to determine whether any such ownership changes have occurred or the annual limitations, if any, that could result from such ownership changes.
-Our ability to utilize our NOLs and certain other tax attributes could be limited by an ownership change as described above and consequently, we may not be able to utilize a material portion of our NOLs and certain other tax attributes, which could have a material adverse effect on our cash flows and results of operations.
+We have completed a Code Section 382 analysis through June 30, 2023 regarding the limitation of NOL carryforwards and other tax attributes.
+Under the Section 382 rules, we experienced ownership changes in 2015, 2019 and 2022.
+Additionally, several of our subsidiaries experienced an ownership change in 2020 based on the Section 382 rules for the time period prior to when we were a consolidated group for tax purposes.
+Our attributes are subject to annual limitations, and some could expire unused prior to expiration.
+There is a risk that additional ownership changes may occur in the future.
+If a future change in ownership occurs, our NOL carryforwards and other tax attributes could be limited or restricted.
+Additionally, our NOLs prior to the tax consolidation are also subject to the separate return loss year, or SRLY, rules.
+The SRLY rules may limit one member from offsetting taxable income with losses generated from another member prior to joining the consolidated group.
+Consequently, even if we attain profitability in the future, we may not be able to utilize a material portion of our NOLs and certain other tax attributes, which could have a material adverse effect on our cash flows and results of operations.